thunderbird/webext-docs/messages.rst

          :name: [``author``]
          :type: (string)

          Returns only messages with this value matching the author.
+The search value is a single email address, a name or a combination (e.g.: ``Name <user@domain.org>``).
+The address part of the search value (if provided) must match the author's address completely.
+The name part of the search value (if provided) must match the author's name partially.
+All matches are done case-insensitive.

       .. api-member::